knox135/customer_banking/README.md

 It outputs:

 - the interest earned
 - the updated balance adding the interest earned to the initial balance inputted

+Then does the same for a CD account

 ## Requirements
 Python